 Games don’t have to center around unremitting tension, Story of Seasons: Friends of Mineral Town reminds us.
-A perfect companion piece to Animal Crossing: New Horizons, Mineral Town’s agricultural affair are wonderfully tranquil and have few punitive mechanics.
+A perfect companion piece to Animal Crossing: New Horizons, Mineral Town’s agricultural affairs are wonderfully tranquil and have few punitive mechanics.
 If you’re looking for a game that fosters a sense of serenity, this adept remake should be on your wish-list.

 Whether it’s multiplayer matches filled with players who have perfected their skillset during the pandemic, or dystopian plotlines teeming with bloodshed, contemporary gaming can often be a bit stressful.
 Luckily, there are games like Story of Seasons: Friends of Mineral Town that dispense feelings of relaxation, as they transport players to a town filled with friendly folk.